 Kratos may be better recognized for ripping Greek gods to shreds with his dual Blades of Chaos, 2018’s God of War soft-reboot saw the ash-gray Spartan donning a new weapon: the Leviathan Axe.
 While it’s attack speed may not be as high as Kratos’ old blades, it has the unique ability to be recalled, similar to Thor’s hammer Mjölnir.

-The Leviathan Axe also happens to be just as deadly as you’d expect from a weapon worthy of being in the God of War’s arsenal as it can easily chop through an enemy’s head, launch their body into the air, and is also great for chopping trees.
+The Leviathan Axe also happens to be just as deadly as you’d expect from a weapon worthy of being in the God of War’s arsenal, as it can easily chop trees, cut through an enemy’s head, and launch their body into the air.

 BFG 9000 – Doom

-It also happens to be the most physically large gun in the game, with most iterations depicting a model too big to be fully displayed on screen without the use of a camera editor.
-While obtaining this weapon is no easy feat, typically requiring the player to solve a series of puzzles before it can be acquired, fire it into a room of demons and you’ll see why it’s worth the trouble.
+It also happens to be the largest gun in the game, with most iterations depicting a model too big to be fully displayed on screen without the use of a camera editor.
+While obtaining this weapon is no easy feat, typically requiring the player to solve a series of puzzles before it can be acquired, fire it into a room of demons, and you’ll see why it’s worth the trouble.

 Master Sword – The Legend of Zelda